Techware Labs Header

 Windows Server "Longhorn"

-Windows Server "Longhorn" Initial Install and Observations:
+Windows Server "Longhorn" Initial Install

-The install of Windows Server "Longhorn" was as simple as setting the server to boot from the DVD and booting the server with the DVD in the drive.
+The installation of Windows Server "Longhorn" was as simple as setting the server to boot from the DVD and booting the server with the DVD in the drive.
 We were only asked for the type of installation and disk partitioning type before the installation completed.

 Please Refer Back to Page 3 where we discussed the two servers we tested Longhorn on.
 These were:

-Transferring 1.76GB of Data from A USB Drive
+Server Type Loading of OS Transferring 1.76GB of Data from A USB Drive Loading of Active Directory as a Role

 Server 1